Understanding what happened: Update – Not a Cyber Attack

 Preparing for Future Cyber Threats in Education

-The Glasgow School of Art cyber attack is part of a wider trend affecting education and other sectors.
+Cyber attacks such as those on The University of Nottingham is part of a wider trend affecting education and other sectors.
 Cyber criminals often target institutions with limited resources or outdated systems.
 By learning from incidents like this, organisations can improve their defences.

 Building a resilient cybersecurity posture